AkshaykSawant/my-movies-repo/README.md

 9. Added Type checking using TypeScript.
 10. Interactive Movie cards which has animations on-hover and on-clicked.
 11. Responsive App which supports both desktop and mobile view.
+12. Added search bar to search movies by name.
+The search is limited to the loaded data due to API constraints (lacks name/title query support)

 # Requirement/Functionality Not Covered :